jonasoesch/p9/paper.md

 # Experiment

+In order to test the above hypotheses we have conducted an experiment on Amazon Mechanical Turk which will be described in the following sections.

 ## Overview

-In the experiment, each participant is shown two narrative visualizations, *mortality* and *energy*, each consisting of four transitions.
-One of the narrative visualization was shown to the participant with *animated transitions*.
-The other narrative with what we have called *static transitions* where one chart is simply replace with the other.
-We will briefly present them and after that explain the design decisions that have led to them.
+Before we will go on to discuss the specifics of the experiment, we will present the stimuli.
+Each participant has seen two two stories consisting of four "mini-stories" each.
+Each of these mini-stories contained two charts and a transition between them.
+In one of the stories, the transition was animated.
+In the other it was static.
+The participants could transition between the two charts by scrolling up and down.
+At the end of each mini-story, we asked them to answer a set of questions about what the had just seen.
+While answering, the were free to scroll back up and see the charts again.
+We will now present the two stories in more detail.

 ### Mortality

+The first story is about the evolution of mortality rates in the U.S. It is a modification of an article published by Bloomberg in 2014.[@Klein-14:howamericans]

 #### Mortality A

 ![mortality-demographics](/Users/jonas/Desktop/P9/bericht/img/mortality-demographics.png)

-The first transition in the mortality narrative moves the reader through a semantic field.
+The first mini-story in the mortality story moves the reader through a semantic field.
 It begins with a chart showing how the population has gotten older over time.
 The following chart shows how the mortality rates of both genders have been reduced drastically over the same period of time.
-The transition conveys how reducing mortality rate leads to an aging population.
+The transition thus conveys how reducing mortality rate leads to an aging population.
 The transition is animated by merging all the age groups into the grey "Everyone"-line and shows the lines for men and women subsequently.

 #### Mortality B

 ![mortality-absolute](/Users/jonas/Desktop/P9/bericht/img/mortality-absolute.png)

 The second transition contrasts the mortality rate of different characters.
-It starts with the last chart from the previous transition showing the mean mortality rates for men, women and everyone.
+It starts with the last chart from the previous transition showing the mean mortality rates for "Men", "Women" and "Everyone".
 This is contrasted to the evolution of the mortality rates of different age groups.
 From this transition, the reader can see that the mortality rate is dominated (unsurprisingly) by elderly people.
 An apparent slowdown in mortality rate reduction in the first chart is therefore mostly due to to the development in the "Over 84" group.
+In the animated transition "Men" and "Women" characters are first hidden, the the "Everyone" character is being split and morphed into the different age groups.

 #### Mortality C

 ![mortality-relative](/Users/jonas/Desktop/P9/bericht/img/mortality-relative.png)

-This point is reinforced in the third transitions.
-It picks up the last chart from the previous transition and normalizes the y-axis so that the mortality rate of each age groups starts 100% in 1968.
-The evolution is then shown relative to this starting point.
-It becomes apparent that, even though in absolute numbers the reductions have mainly benefitted the elderly, younger age groups have made the most significant progress.
-This transition is animated by morphing the line of each character into its new shape.
+Again, this mini-story starts with the last chart of the previous mini-story.
+In the second chart, the same data is shown but with the mortality rate of each character normalized to its rate in 1968.
+Thanks to this it becomes apparent that even though the elderly have made most progress in absolute numbers, the relative reduction is highest for younger age groups.
+This transition is animated by morphing each character into its new shape.